-C. Images of the glow
+D. Images of the glow

 Recall that the glow is produced by electron-impact excitation of gas atoms, so that it serves as a visual indicator of the presence of energetic electrons.
-These energetic electrons are also capable of generating radicals, either in the gas phase by dissociating gas molecules such as H_2O and O_2 , or indirectly by generating metastable He atoms that might possibly enter a liquid and dissociate H_2O molecules in situ.
+These energetic electrons are also capable of generating radicals, either directly by dissociating gas molecules such as $H_2O$ and $O_2$ , or indirectly by generating metastable He atoms that might possibly enter a liquid and dissociate $H_2O$ molecules in situ.
 The light emission is not an indicator of the radicals themselves, but merely an indicator of one of the components required to produce them.
-To produce OH or O radicals in the gas phase requires that H_2O and O_2 be mixed into the glow so that energetic electrons can dissociate them.
+To produce OH or O radicals in the gas phase requires that $H_2O$ and $O_2$ be mixed into the glow so that energetic electrons can dissociate them.

 Side-view images are shown in Fig. 5.
 The left column shows the image as recorded by the camera, while the right column shows the Abel-inverted images.
 The latter are more instructive.
-For low-power conditions, as in the top row of Fig. 5, the glow is concentrated in a narrow column of diameter 3 mm.
-For higher-power conditions, as in the bottom row of Fig. 5, the glow spreads out to a larger diameter, and it develops into a ring just above the sample surface.
+For cool conditions, as in the top row of Fig. 5, the glow is concentrated in a narrow column of diameter 3 mm.
+For hot conditions, as in the bottom row of Fig. 5, the glow spreads out to a larger diameter, and it develops into a ring just above the sample surface.

 The shape of the glow helps explain the shape of the treatment spots.
 This is demonstrated in Fig. 6, where the Abel-inverted image of the glow is aligned with a corresponding image of the sample.
-For conditions in the left column, a glow shaped like a narrow column yields a treatment spot that is a solid circle.
-For conditions in the right column, a glow that is ring-shaped near the sample yields a treatment spot that has a similar ring shape.
+For cool conditions in the left column, a glow shaped like a narrow column yields a treatment spot that is a homogeneous circle.
+For hot conditions in the right column, a glow that is ring-shaped near the sample yields a treatment spot that has a similar ring shape.